Fire Door Compliance & Inspection Guidance (UK)

 Fire Door Compliance

 Fire door compliance involves ensuring that fire doors remain capable of performing their intended fire-resisting function.
-The pages below explain what fire door compliance typically involves, the issues most often identified during Fire Risk Assessments, and how these findings are usually addressed in practice.
+The page below explains what fire door compliance typically involves, the issues most often identified during Fire Risk Assessments and how these findings are usually addressed in practice.

 Fire Door Inspections